taptapking/2048/README.md

 We recommend you to set your PC's locale to Japan to have better text

 ## Build from source
 You do `make`.
-Works only for Windows and GNU/Linux (both x32 and x64 architectures).
+Works only for Windows (both x32 and x64 architectures).

 ## License
 ![GPL v3 logo](https://www.gnu.org/graphics/gplv3-127x51.png)